charlenecodes/mmSarap/README.md

 ### Running the Project

-- Open two Terminal screens
+- Open the Terminal
-  - On the first screen enter `cd server` and then `npm run start` in order to connect to the MongoDB database
-  - On the second screen, the project can be run on either android or ios
+  - The project can be run on either android or ios.
+Since the project is using the free tier of Render, it may take a few seconds/minutes to load and update the data.
     - `npm run android` starts building the Android app
     - `npm run ios` starts building the iOS version
     - `npm run ios15` command was also customized in order to load the app on a iPhone 15 simulator